dbt-labs/corp/msa.md

 **Testing & Acceptance.** Fishtown Analytics shall use commercially reasonable efforts to test Deliverables before providing them to the Client.

-The Client shall promptly review all deliverables, and must notify Fishtown Analytics of any failure to conform to the Statement of Work within 5 business days of receipt.
+The Client shall promptly review all Deliverables, and must notify Fishtown Analytics of any failure to conform to the Statement of Work within 5 business days of receipt.
 If Fishtown Analytics does not receive a timely notification, the Deliverable will be deemed accepted.
 The Client's notification must clearly identify the problems with the Deliverable.

-**Client Responsibilities.** Client must promptly: (a) coordinate any decision-making activities with 3rd parties; (b) provide Client Data in a form suitable for reproduction or incorporation into the Deliverables; and (c) proofread deliverables.
+**Client Responsibilities.** Client must promptly: (a) coordinate any decision-making activities with 3rd parties; (b) provide Client Data in a form suitable for reproduction or incorporation into the Deliverables; and (c) proofread the Deliverables.
 Additional client responsibilities may be outlined within the attached Scope of Work document(s).

 ## Client Rights in Deliverables

-**IP Assignment.** Upon completion of the Services and full payment of all invoices, Fishtown Analytics shall assign IP rights in the Final Deliverables to the Client.
+**IP Assignment.** Upon Client acceptance of all Final Deliverables, Fishtown Analytics shall assign IP rights in the Final Deliverables to the Client.
 These IP rights include all ownership rights, including any copyrights, in any software, analysis and presentation created by Fishtown Analytics and incorporated into a Final Deliverable, except as otherwise noted in this Agreement.

 ## Fishtown Analytics Rights in Deliverables

-**Preliminary Works.** Fishtown Analytics retains the rights to all Preliminary Works that are not incorporated into a Final Deliverable.
-Client acknowledges that the methodologies, strategies, designs, templates, software (and any modifications thereto), pre-existing IP of Fishtown Analytics (and any modifications thereto), general knowledge, skills, experience, ideas, concepts, know-how and techniques used by Fishtown Analytics in the course of performing services hereunder are all part of Fishtown Analytics’ proprietary IP, and are owned exclusively by Fishtown Analytics.
+**Fishtown Analytics IP.** Client acknowledges that the methodologies, strategies, designs, templates, software (and any modifications thereto), pre-existing IP of Fishtown Analytics (and any modifications thereto), general knowledge, skills, experience, ideas, concepts, know-how and techniques used by Fishtown Analytics in the course of performing services hereunder are all part of Fishtown Analytics’ proprietary IP, and are owned exclusively by Fishtown Analytics.

 **Open Source Analysis.** Upon written permission by Client, Fishtown Analytics may publish non-confidential components of Final Deliverables under an open source license on Fishtown Analytics’ websites and Github repositories for the purposes of promotion of Fishtown Analytics.

-Likewise, Fishtown Analytics may publicly describe its role in the Project.
+**Project Disclosure.** Fishtown Analytics may publicly describe its role in the Project.

 ## Fishtown Analytics and Client Relationship